A high number of website visitors caused downtime and issues in the client’s infrastructure, preventing the expansion of their online presence.

 - ElastiCache for Redis is a fully managed caching service from AWS that makes it simple to set up, run, and scale a cache on the cloud.
 By caching data from primary databases and data storage using ElastiCache for Redis, you can improve application throughput and reduce microsecond read and write latency.

 - To accelerate your data layer through caching, use Azure Cache for Redis.
-Azure Cache for Redis is an in-memory cache which is completely managed and allows for high-performance and scalable systems.
+Azure Cache for Redis is an in-memory cache that is completely managed and allows for high-performance and scalable systems.
 Create cloud or hybrid deployments that can handle millions of requests per second with sub-millisecond latency, all while benefiting from managed service configuration, security, and availability.

 Suggestions